 All small businesses hope to grow into large, robust and stable companies.
 Metamorphosing from a scrappy startup to a stable pillar of business is a process that takes years of dedication and effort.
 When it is time to expand, the transition from small to large is easier if scalable practices are in place from the earliest draft of your business and marketing plans.

-A solid foundation of marketing strategy, product focus, financing and networking will naturally evolve and expand to accommodate and drive growth.
+A solid foundation of marketing strategy, product focus, financing and networking will naturally evolve and expand to accommodate and drive growth for an ecommerce business.

 The single most important fundamental for building a scalable business is the regular collection and analysis of data about your business' health.
 This is something you can, and should, do from the moment your business goes live in front of the public.
 With comprehensive metrics, you can: